butla/falcon/docs/user/tutorial.rst

         assert isinstance(saver_call[0][0], falcon.request_helpers.BoundedStream)
         assert saver_call[0][1] == image_content_type

 As you can see, we've redone the POST.
-While there's fewer mocks, the assertions have gotten more elaborate to properly check the interactions on interface boundaries.
+While there are fewer mocks, the assertions have gotten more elaborate to properly check the interactions on interface boundaries;
-We're also not covering the actual saving now (test coverage reports are useful to detect this kind of situations), so let's add that.
+we're also not covering the actual saving now (test coverage reports are useful to detect this kind of situations), so let's add that.

 .. code:: python